We solve serious CRA tax problems

 FarisCPA Logo

-Form T2200 “Declaration of Conditions of Employment” is a form that has to be filled out by employers for employees that then permits employees to deduct some of the permitted expenses.
-If this form is not filled out, the employee will not be able to deduct the related expenses, resulting in more tax payable than there should be.
-The T2200 Tax form is a two-page document that asks the employer a number of questions to test the eligibility of an employee for deductions.
-The matters affected by this form are:
+Form T2200, “Declaration of Conditions of Employment,” is a form that employers must complete for their employees, which then allows employees to deduct some of the permitted expenses.
+If this form is not completed and filed, the employee will not be able to deduct the related expenses, resulting in a higher tax payable than necessary.

 • Deductions for expenses incurred by the employee while carrying out the duties of that employee’s employment